Ghostly Chocolate Cupcakes

 In a large mixing bowl, make chocolate muffins according to box.

-If desired, place a peanut butter cup on top of the batter, then cover it with 1 1/2 tablespoons of additional batter, or simply fill muffin cups with batter.
+If desired, place a peanut butter cup on top of the batter, then cover it with 1 1/2 Tbsp additional batter, or simply fill muffin cups with batter.

 Bake for 18 minutes, until risen and firm to the touch.